 So the question is, how do we in the food-service industry replicate that kind of intensity?
 Look at some areas that Occupy has optimized.

-Communication is key Not only have Occupy members organized their internal communications through teamwork and the "human microphone,” they have dominated the social media outlets to get out their message.
+Not only have Occupy members organized their internal communications through teamwork and the "human microphone,” they have dominated the social media outlets to get out their message.
 Every morning a schedule is distributed, training is provided and policies are passed along – already Occupy’s internal communication plan outshines some businesses.
 To prevent disengagement and distrust in your food-service staff, develop a company-wide communication platform at supervisor and corporate levels.

 Also, start using social media to spread your message.
 For the first five days of protests, major news outlets refused to really cover the issue.
 How did protestors respond?
 They tweeted, blogged, Facebooked and ran a full social media campaign.
 And it worked.